Zhuse/Hustlr/README.md

-# cpen321-project
+# Hustlr
-Project for CPEN 321
+Mobile Application which allows users to connect with other users for help with small jobs.